-FINANCIAL SUPPORT AND SCHOLARSHIPS
+FINANCIAL SUPPORT AND EMJM SCHOLARSHIPS

-All students accepted into the EMJM BIOPHAM programme (scholarship holders and non-scholarship holders) will benefit from the following support throughout the two years of the programme:
+All students accepted into the BIOPHAM programme (scholarship holders and non-scholarship holders) will benefit from the following support throughout the two years of the programme:

 • Tuition and Registration fee waiver in all visited universities (University of Pisa, Polytechnic University of Catalunya, University of Silesia in Katowice or University of Lille)